 - 1. Shared Responsibility: PAREF schools recognize that a child's education is primarily the responsibility of parents.
 However, they acknowledge that due to various personal, professional, and material limitations, parents may need to entrust a portion of this responsibility to trained educators. - 2.
-Partnership Between Parents and Teachers: PAREF schools emphasize a close partnership between parents and teachers.
-This partnership is crucial for the child's comprehensive development.
-The school and parents work together to provide the best education and support for the students.ons, parents may need to entrust a portion of this responsibility to trained educators. - 3.
+Partnership Between Parents and Teachers: At PAREF schools, the close collaboration between parents and teachers is essential to a child's holistic development.
+Both work hand in hand to provide the best possible education and formation.
+While parents are the primary educators, they entrust part of this responsibility to the school's trained teachers, who support and complement their efforts.. - 3.
 Regular Communication and Meetings: The school encourages regular meetings between teachers, mentors, and parents.
 These meetings serve as a platform to discuss the specific developmental needs of individual students.
 It allows for ongoing dialogue and ensures that parents are actively involved in their child's educational journey. - 4.
 Mentors as Advocates: Mentors play a vital role in bridging the gap between the school and the home.
 They serve as advocates for the students, providing support and guidance as needed.
 Students can approach their mentors for help and advice, making them a key point of contact within the school. - 5.
 Effective Communication: The school values open and professional communication between parents and educators.
 Parents are encouraged to express their concerns and provide feedback in a calm and constructive manner.
 This ensures that any issues or challenges are addressed effectively. - 6.
 Involvement in Formative Activities: PAREF schools involve parents in formative activities, which are designed to help individuals become better persons.
 This underscores the school's commitment to the holistic development of the child, with parents playing an active role in this process.